bao7uo/RAU_crypto/README.md

 - [ ] Brute force versions.

 ## Vulnerabilities
-The CVE-2017-11317 vulnerability was discovered by others.
+The CVE-2017-11317 vulnerability was discovered by others, I believe credits due to @straight_blast @pwntester @olekmirosh .
 Shortly after it was announced, I encountered the Telerik library during the course of my work, so I researched it and the vulnerability and wrote this exploit in July 2017.
 I also reported CVE-2017-11357 for the related insecure direct object reference.

 https://www.telerik.com/support/kb/aspnet-ajax/upload-%28async%29/details/insecure-direct-object-reference